Lab 10: Pareto Fronts

 # Your code here

-Plot the adaptive Pareto front alongside the static grid results for comparison.
-Use your two chosen objectives as the axes.
+Plot the adaptive Pareto front on top of the static grid for comparison.

 # Your code here